Doubly Reflected Backward SDEs Driven by G-Brownian Motions and Fully Nonlinear PDEs with Double Obstacles: Probabilistic representation of fully nonlinear PDEs with double obstacles

-In this section, we establish the relation between double obstacle fully nonlinear PDEs and doubly reflected $G$-BSDEs studied in the previous sections.
-To this end, we consider the doubly reflected $G$-BSDEs in a nonlinear Markovian framework.
-For simplicity, we only consider the doubly reflected BSDEs driven by $1$-dimensional $G$-Brownian motion with generator $g$ corresponding to the $d\langle B\rangle$ term equals to $0$.
-Similar results still holds for the other cases.
+In this section, we establish the connection between fully nonlinear PDEs with double obstacles and doubly reflected $G$-BSDEs.
+To this end, we consider the doubly reflected $G$-BSDEs in a Markovian framework.
+For simplicity, we focus solely on doubly reflected BSDEs driven by one-dimensional $G$-Brownian motion.
+However, similar results apply to the multi-dimensional case.